 The 12mm heel-to-toe drop along with the midsole cushion helps to alleviate calf and knee pain in a way few other shoes can achieve.
 The Wave Inspire 16 delivers a light and cushioned mid-foot transition and optimal shock attenuation.

-The durability of this shoe is not a question either, despite the increased focus on comfort and pain-free technologies inside.
+The durability of this shoe is not a question either, despite the increased focus on comfort technologies.
 These shoes offer strong performance and will last for a long time, regardless of how many miles you put on them.

 If you are looking for the best comfort and technology in the business, you’ve found it in this shoe.